Pikes Peak or Bust

 Consulting our 'current elevation' app, we were surprised to learn that we were already at 7,700 feet.
 Since we began this trip a week ago in Chatom, Alabama (elev.
 170 ft.), our increase in elevation has been so gradual, we would not have guessed we had reached such a rarefied atmosphere.
 We continued up the road with pine trees on either side until we reached Crystal Reservoir at 9,200 ft.
 After parking the car, we lit out in search of a letterbox just a short hike away, according to the clue.
 So we foolishly took no water, no bear spray, no bear bell...but, hey, we did have our letterboxing equipment.

 Apparently, the author of the clue was working with a different alphabet than the one we're so familiar with.
 "Notice that the reservoir is shaped like a pipe wrench" would have made a lot more sense to us.
 Nonetheless, we eventually found the box with judicious use of what we call the dummy method.
 In this case, we looked at all the small rock formations near the tree line until we found the box.
-Though the clue hinted nothing more specific than checking the rock formation to find the box, something out of place caught our eyes immediately.
+Though the clue hinted nothing more specific than checking the rock formation to find the box, rocks piled up against the base of a stump caught our eyes immediately.
 Would anyone notice this besides letterboxers and geocachers?

 A little more guardrail, please |